Try Praising.ai free

 Measuring monitoring success

-Track these metrics to evaluate your monitoring effectiveness:
+Track these metrics to know if your efforts are paying off:

 Response metrics